 Who is Innergex?

 For 30 years, Innergex has believed in a world where abundant renewable energy promotes healthier communities and creates shared prosperity.
-As an independent renewable power producer which develops, acquires, owns and operates hydroelectric facilities, wind farms and solar famrs, Innergex is convinced that generating power from renewable sources will lead the way to a better world.
+As an independent renewable power producer which develops, acquires, owns and operates hydroelectric facilities, wind farms, solar farms and energy storage facilities, Innergex is convinced that generating power from renewable sources will lead the way to a better world.
 Innergex conducts operations in Canada, the United States, France and Chile.

 Who is funding the Barbers Point Solar Project?